Partner Agreement/Terms and Conditions

 Tariffs; Terms and Conditions of Carrier: In the event of a conflict of the terms of this Agreement and the tariff then in effect with the Carrier, this Agreement shall apply to the transport and shall take precedence in the interpretation of the rights and obligations of the Parties.
 Customer is responsible for requesting and reviewing tariffs in effect for a designated Carrier. yourLTL has no obligation to provide copies of Motor Carrier tariffs, or any information contained therein, to Customer.

 Payment: All charges are payable in U.S. Dollars and are due and payable fifteen (15) days from the invoice date.
 Past due invoices shall be subject to an additional charge at a rate of 2.5% on the outstanding balance accruing in 15-day increments.
 All funds received by yourLTL may be applied to the oldest (based on pick up date) invoiced BOL outstanding.
 Over payments do not accrue interest.
 In the event past due invoices are given to attorney or collections agency for collections, Customer agrees to pay, in addition to the invoice balance, all interest and collections costs, including attorneys’ fees actually incurred.
 Disputes do not change the due date of the invoice.
 1st dispute if denied is due within invoice terms, as stated.
 If carrier returns results after the term, invoice is due upon receipt. yourLTL may, for a $35.00 fee, file a second dispute once invoice is settled.
 If that dispute proves successful in the customers favor a credit for the disputed amount will be applied to the customers invoice of choice.
+The PURCHASER OF yourLTL’S SERVICES shall be liable, jointly and severally with the consignee, consignor and any other responsible party, for all unpaid charges on account of a shipment and, to pay and/or indemnify yourLTL for all claims, fines, penalties, damages, costs and other sums, including attorneys’ fees, which may be incurred by yourLTL by reason of any violation of the shipment contract/tariff or any other default of the PURCHASER OF yourLTL’S SERVICES or their agents.
+Regardless of which party is initially invoiced however, the Shipper, Consignee, and any Third Party remain jointly liable for all charges.
+In the event Shipper, Consignee, or Third Party primarily responsible for payment does not pay applicable charges within normal terms, the other parties shall remain liable for all charges.
+Under this paragraph, yourLTL is entitled to recover all of his costs, including attorneys’ fees, of collecting delinquent freight bills.

 Credit Approval: Payment terms and credit limits are subject to credit approval, which shall be determined from time to time, in the sole discretion of yourLTL.
 Customer grants yourLTL the right to perform such credit and background searches as yourLTL deems necessary.
 When paying by credit card or electronic funds, Customer agrees it will be responsible for all charges due and owed, including any adjustments on account of such Customer’s shipment.
 Customer authorizes yourLTL to charge Customer’s credit card or bank account for any applicable charges, including applicable sales taxes and other government charges.